albertstarfield/project-zephyrine/README.md

     *   **Self-Reflection:** I have a background process that periodically reviews past interactions to synthesize new insights and learn from mistakes, storing these "memories" for future reference.
     *   **Local File Indexing:** I can scan your local filesystem to build a searchable knowledge base, allowing me to answer questions and perform tasks based on your documents, notes, and data.

-(Check out this 2023 with the paper that is published by someone @article{zhou2025mementofinetuningllmagents,
+(Check out this 2023 with the paper that is published by someone for zephy fine tuning principles and other parts of this some part of the architecture @article{zhou2025mementofinetuningllmagents,
       title={Memento: Fine-tuning LLM Agents without Fine-tuning LLMs}, author={Huichi Zhou and Yihang Chen and Siyuan Guo and Xue Yan and Kin Hei Lee and Zihan Wang and Ka Yiu Lee and Guchun Zhang and Kun Shao and Linyi Yang and Jun Wang}, journal={arXiv preprint arXiv: 2508.16153},